 Hope this helps.
 If it did, I invite you to sign up to my blog for more nifty articles on the writing process.

 Darran Brennan grew up in Dublin, Ireland, where he still lives today.
 After living in London, Bahrain and Thailand, he studied music at Ballyfermot College, Dublin.
 For many years produced electronic dance music as Demon Groove before he turned his hand to writing.
-His debut novel, Treoir, is about superstition surrounding an African boy with albinism who joins a remote island community off the west of Ireland.
-He said you could describe the book as little like Sally Rooney’s characters dropped into Joseph Conrad’s Heart of Darkness.
+His debut novel, Treoir, is about the superstition surrounding an African boy with albinism who joins a remote island community off the west of Ireland.
+You could describe the book as little like Sally Rooney’s taut dialogue dropped into Joseph Conrad’s Heart of Darkness.